HesaiTechnology/HesaiLidar_Swift_SDK/change notes.md

 1. Support save frame data to the local file
 2. Fix that all point cloud values have timestamp and ring

+星期五, 18. 十二月 2020 13:00下午
+##version
+Pandar128SDK_1.2.5

+##modify
+1. Fix the problem that point cloud data is put in wrong place in dual model